Sarthak2116/antstackdashboard/README.md

-# Antstack Dashboard
+# Antstack Dashboard Overview and references

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

 All the **material design** were done using [Angular Materials](https://material.angular.io/)

-The dashboard is hosted [here](https://antstack-dashboard.herokuapp.com/)

-The hosting method can be found [here](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147)
+A step buy step guide for hosting application can be found [here](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147)

+**The working dashboard is hosted [here](https://antstack-dashboard.herokuapp.com/)**

 ## Setting up the environment for local development